ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

     // The relevant, static configuration a column requires its cellTemplate to have access to. columnConfig?: TColumnConfig;

-    // The template to use to render the cell content for the column abstract cellTemplate: ViewTemplate<TableCellState<TCellRecord, TColumnConfig>>;
+    // The tag (element name) of the custom element that renders the cell content for the column.

-    // The style to apply to the cellTemplate cellStyles?: ElementStyles;
+    // Should derive from BaseCellElement<TCellRecord, TColumnConfig>.
+    cellViewTag: string;

     // The names of the fields that should be present in TCellRecord.
     // This array is parallel with the field names specified by `dataRecordFieldNames`.